petrstepanov/root-eclipse/README.md

 git clone https://github.com/petrstepanov/root-eclipse
 ```

 **Extensive debugging requires accessing ROOT source files in Eclipse project**.
-In order to access the ROOT source files in Eclipse project it is important to create a symlink under project's `src` folder pointing to the CERN ROOT source files [before building with CMake](https://stackoverflow.com/questions/48509911/cmake-add-subdirectory-vs-include).
-I outlined a good approach of consolidating CERN ROOT source files from the original ROOT tarball archive [here](https://github.com/petrstepanov/fedora-scripts/blob/main/copy-root-sources.sh).
+In order to do it we create a symlink under project's `src` folder pointing to the CERN ROOT source files Tip: it is important to do it [before building project with CMake](https://stackoverflow.com/questions/48509911/cmake-add-subdirectory-vs-include).
+I outlined a good approach of consolidating CERN ROOT source files from the original ROOT archive [here](https://github.com/petrstepanov/fedora-scripts/blob/main/copy-root-sources.sh).
 This will work out of the box if you installed ROOT with my scripts above:
 ```
 cd ~/Downloads
 wget -O copy-root-sources.sh https://raw.githubusercontent.com/petrstepanov/fedora-scripts/main/copy-root-sources.sh